Salable/node-sdk/docs/docs/subscriptions/get-invoices.md

 ## Return Type

-For more information about this request see our API documentation on [Subscription Invoice Object](https://docs.salable.app/api/v2#tag/Subscriptions/operation/getSubscriptionInvoices)
+For more information about this request, see our API documentation on [Subscription Invoice Object](https://docs.salable.app/api/v2#tag/Subscriptions/operation/getSubscriptionInvoices)